 2. Washing a Wooden Deck

 Once you’ve got rid of the debris with a broom or a leaf blower, you’ll be able to wash the deck.
-For best results when cleaning a wooden deck, try purchasing a commercial cleaner that’s been designed with decks in mind.
+For best results when wooden deck cleaning, try purchasing a commercial cleaner that’s been designed with decks in mind.
 Proper cleaners will work to remove dirt, oxidation and mildew.
 If possible, find one with sodium percarbonate (SPC) and be sure to mix it in accordance with the instructions and to wear appropriate safety clothing such as glasses and gloves.

 You should clean your deck with a stiff fibre bristle brush and scrub the surface thoroughly.
 You should always look to scrub in line with the wood grain and work in small areas.
-Regularly rinsing with clean water is also essential.
+Regular deck maintenance by rinsing with clean water is also essential.
 Once done, simply allow your deck to dry.
 You may notice it’s all you need to return the wood to its natural tone.

 Large wooden decks may require a pressure washer.
 When using one, try to stay within 600-800 psi and keep the nozzle a good six inches above the deck surface.
 Slow and steady spraying usually achieves best results, and once again, be sure to keep the spray in line with the wood grain.